-In Pijnven you can cycle through the trees.
+In Bosland you can cycle through the trees.
 Cycling through a forest environment is a special experience for the senses.
 This cycle path safely takes you into higher realms.
 Quite literally - because you cycle around a double circle up to a height of 10 metres between the trees.
 You can see, feel and smell nature’s splendour.

 Where can you cycle through the trees?

 You can find this cycling experience in Hechtel-Eksel, in the Bosland forest, at junction 272 of the cycle route network.

 It is no coincidence that Cycling through the Trees (#FDDB) is located in Bosland.
 The largest uninterrupted forest area in Flanders unites man and nature.
 Each of the four municipalities in Bosland has its own theme.
 For Hechtel-Eksel, this is “The tree in...”
 Cycling through the Trees (#FDDB) now gives Hechtel-Eksel its own landmark.

 Just like Cycling through Water, this cycle path offers a unique cycling experience in harmony with the natural environment.
 By unlocking the fabulous Bosland with such spectacular results, visitors can experience this natural world in a very special way.
 You become one with the forest.

 The path gradually rises to a height of 10 metres and is 700 metres long with a diameter of 100 metres.
 The Corten steel pillars are situated at varying intervals of 1, 2 and 3 metres apart and symbolise the straight trunks of the fir trees, ensuring that the structure fits beautifully into the environment.